tpreg/neti/README.md

 ## How to Build and Run

-1. **Compile and Run**:
+### Build

 - Open a command prompt or terminal.
 - Navigate to the root directory of the application.
 - Compile the code with:
     ```bash
     javac Main.java
     ```

+### Run

 - Run the program using the command below, using `data.csv` as an example file name:
     ```bash
     java Main data.csv
     ```

-2. **Expected Operation**:
-    - The application reads the specified file, calculates the offer price, and creates an offer summary.
-    - The result is saved to `offer.txt`.
+### Expected Operation

+- The application processes the input file to compute total offer price contingent on a customer type, includes detailed pricing for each part.
+- Generates a detailed `offer.pdf` capturing the customer's name, summarized total price, and per-part breakdown.

 ## Output Data

 After running the program, the following output file is generated:

-- **offer.txt**: Contains the customer's name and the final offer price in a summarized format.
+- **offer.pdf**: A detailed summary including:
+    - Customer's name.
+    - Total offer price.
+    - Pricing details per part, accounting for customer-based markups.

 ## Troubleshooting